All about Kalispell Montana

 Enjoying the Outdoors

 Whenever someone mentions Montana, the first thing most people think of is the great outdoors.
-Montana is a treasure trove of outside activities including hiking, downhill skiing, mountain biking, cross-country skiing, skating, hunting, fishing, horseback riding, all kinds of events, and more.
+Montana is a treasure trove for outside activities including hiking, downhill skiing, mountain biking, cross-country skiing, skating, hunting, fishing, horseback riding, all kinds of events, and more.
 Here are a few highlights:

 There is no way to share information about every single possibility for hiking in the Kalispell area.
 The Salish Mountains to the west of Kalispell and the Swan Range to the east both provide almost-countless opportunities for hiking.
 Here are just a few highlights: